sagnik-create/EduChain_Sagnik/README.md

 - **Balance Check**: Users can only redeem coins if they have enough in-game coins to meet the redemption rate.
 - **ERC-20 Compliance**: The `EduToken` contract follows the ERC-20 standard.

+## Frontend Integration with Godot Game
+A 2D learning game developed in Godot can integrate with these contracts to provide a seamless experience for users.
+The game allows players to earn in-game coins based on their performance and progress.
+These coins can be redeemed for EDU tokens through the `CoinRedemption` contract.

+### Features of the Godot Game
+- **Interactive Gameplay**: Players engage in educational tasks to earn in-game coins.
+- **Blockchain Integration**: In-game coins are stored on the blockchain and linked to the user's wallet.
+- **Token Redemption**: Players can redeem their earned coins for EDU tokens directly within the game.

+### Technical Details
+- **Web3 Integration**: The game connects to the Ethereum network using Web3 libraries.
+- **Smart Contract Interaction**: The game interacts with the `CoinRedemption` contract to update game coin balances and facilitate token redemption.
+- **User Authentication**: Players authenticate their wallets to link their game progress with blockchain balances.

+### Future Enhancements for the Game
+- Add multiplayer support to encourage collaborative learning.
+- Implement leaderboards to motivate players.
+- Integrate additional blockchain features, such as NFTs for achievements.

 ## Future Enhancements
 - Add functionality to burn unused EDU tokens.
 - Integrate with an off-chain system to automatically track and add game coins based on user activity.
 - Implement a frontend interface for easier interaction with the contracts.
 ---

 ### Disclaimer